Tycoon who helped Evergrande has debt challenges of his own

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-"The risk factors include competition in the retail industry that is getting intense," Shi Kun, an analyst at China Securities, wrote in an Oct 15 report.
-"Chinese residents' spending willingness is likely to drop, and the influence of the pandemic might be bigger than expected."
+The news also raised questions over Suning's financial health after the coronavirus pandemic hit retailers particularly hard.

+Mr Zhang's flagship Suning.com reported a 13 per cent drop in revenue and a loss of 166.6 million yuan (S$33.8 million) in the first half of 2020, compared with a 2.14 billion yuan profit for the same period a year earlier.

 Even before Covid-19, Mr Zhang's empire was showing signs of strain: Debt at his Suning Real Estate Group soared by 47 per cent last year as sales fell by one-third.
-By April, one of his units had pledged its entire stake in a financial arm valued at 56 billion yuan to four institutions for funds, AIC records show.
+By April, one of his units had pledged its entire stake in a financial arm valued at 56 billion yuan to four institutions for funds, State Administration for Industry and Commerce records showed.

-The hit to the 57-year-old tycoon's fortune is clear: He has lost more than 30 per cent of his wealth this year and is now worth US$5.1 billion, according to the Bloomberg Billionaires Index.
+The hit to the 57-year-old tycoon's fortune is clear: He has lost more than 30 per cent of his wealth this year and is now worth US$5.1 billion, showed the Bloomberg Billionaires Index.

-As he searched for cheap air conditioners (AC) for his coffee shop - temperatures can go above 40 degrees Celsius in the summer - he struck up a friendship with a distributor and later a partnership.
-In 1990, Mr Zhang quit his job at the state-owned company and began selling AC units with the proceeds from his cafe.
-Suning was born.
+Suning was born in 1990, when Mr Zhang quit his job at a state-owned company and began selling air-conditioning units with the proceeds from a cafe he opened in Nanjing.

 The business grew quickly, and by 2002 Suning had stores in major Chinese cities.
-The company now has more than 2,800 outlets nationwide, with Mr Zhang's empire spanning retail, finance, real estate and even sports - he owns Chinese Super League giant Jiangsu Suning and Italian football club Inter Milan.
+The company now has more than 2,800 outlets nationwide, with Mr Zhang's empire spanning retail, finance, real estate and even sports - he owns Chinese Super League football club Jiangsu Suning and Italian team Inter Milan.

-In 2015, Alibaba Group invested US$4.6 billion for a 20 per cent stake in Suning, which in turn put more than US$2 billion in the e-commerce giant, a stake later sold for a 14 billion yuan profit that Mr Zhang used to expand.
-In 2018, Suning bought 14 per cent of Wanda Commercial Properties for US$5.4 billion with a consortium, helping Mr Wang raise cash, and later purchased 37 Wanda department stores as the company was looking to pare debt.
+In 2015, Alibaba Group Holding invested US$4.6 billion for a 20 per cent stake in Suning, which in turn put more than US$2 billion in the e-commerce giant, a stake later sold for a 14 billion yuan profit that Mr Zhang later used to expand.

-"The competition in the retailing industry is very fierce, and a company has to strategically ally with partners and compete in multiple fronts to survive," said Prof Hu, the assistant professor at the Chinese University of Hong Kong.
+But Suning's expansion came at a cost, and the pandemic is forcing the company to re-evaluate its plans.

 BT is now on Telegram!